 Today is the International Day of Forests which means it’s the perfect day to celebrate the trees of the BWCA.
 The Boundary Waters are a unique mosaic of forests born out of wildfire, windstorms, logging, and the passage of time.
 Despite the history of disturbance, the Boundary Waters contain the largest tracts of old growth…

-Map Mondays – Week 11 – Morgan to Lake One
+Map Mondays – Week 4 – Bower Trout to Little Indian Sioux North

 As part of our continuing series on the “route planning game,” we are creating routes using randomly selected entry points, exit points, and number of days to create unique and fun BWCA routes.
-This week’s route running from one of the BWCA’s quietest entry points to one of the busiest, embraces a mentality of solitude…
+This week’s randomly selected entry points set us up for a cross-BWCA trip.
+It’s a long, 10-night trip that covers most of…